SSantosLab/DESI-QA/README.md

     installed @ PBOX: /home/msdos/pclight/trenz

 `run_ang.py`: formerly connect5.py - main movement code (!)

+`run_xytest2.py`: more functions to run an xy test - main movement code (!)

-`XYtest.ipynb`: code by RAS to translate between angular arm positions and xy coords, includes functions to switch between coordinate systems and to calculate move tables
+`XYtest.ipynb`: code to translate between angular arm positions and xy coords, includes functions to switch between coordinate systems and to calculate move tables
     also includes some code and plots to check that this math is working

 `XYtestMovesFunction.ipynb`: essentially the same as XYtest, but with a lot of the excess code removed

+`xylib.py`: library built off of XYtest, all the functions to translate coordinates

 `fits look.ipynb`: look at a fits (image) file